 Brexit took place on 31 January 2020, but what happens next?
 Download our handy checklist of IP actions to take during and after the Brexit transition period.

-With the Brexit transition period to officially end on 31 December 2020, the timeframe is set for businesses to prepare their IP portfolios for Britain's exit from the EU.
+As the Brexit transition period officially ended on 31 December 2020, the clock is ticking to find out what this means for your IP portfolio, as well as any actions you may need to take.
 Watch the recording of our latest Brexit webinar for timely advice on safeguarding your IP strategies and minimising business risk.Watch webinar